mr-ravin/ravdecjs/README.md

 This compression algorithm have a fixed compression ratio of 1.1429 in all possible cases, It accepts data of following format: alphabets, numbers, and symbols.
-Example: It can compress 1 GB to 896 MB.
+Example: It can compress 1 GB of data to 896 MB.

 ### Application of Ravdec